pooyamirzapour/Mancala/to_do.md

 # to do
 To develop of the project for the future it should be considered below:

-1) Using a non in-memory database such as Mongo DB instead of H2 DB.
-(The H2 has been chosen because is easy to config, and run that is proper for test and assignments.)
+1) Using an in-memory database like ***Redis*** on top of the DB to keep the status of the game instead of referring to database.
+Refer to disk is always consuming.

 2) For achieving horizontally scaling the ***Map*** in the ***GameEmitterRepository*** class must be changed to the ***Redis***.